Are you carrying a load of debt — maybe even staggering under its weight?

-2. Free information
+2. Look for free information

 You should be able to learn all the details you need about an agency and its debt management plans for free.
-Don’t surrender your personal details to get information about a company or its fees.
+Don’t surrender any personal details to get information about a company or its fees.

 Don’t trust a company that gives you the runaround when you inquire about the cost of its services.

 Fees for services such as a debt management plan should be reasonable, according to the NFCC.
 For set-up fees, that generally means $50 or less.
 For monthly fees, that means around $25.